google/skicka/README.md

 ###Does skicka support rate-limited uploads and downloads?

-There is now support for rate-limited uploads (and rate-limited downloads will come in time).
-Add a line `bytes-per-second-limit=...` in the `[upload]` section of your `.skicka.config` file to specify a maximum number of bytes per second to transfer.
-If this line isn't present (or has a value of zero), then upload bandwidth won't be limited.
+Yes.
+By default, skicka doesn't try to limit its bandwidth usage.
+However, if you add a line `bytes-per-second-limit=...` to the `[upload]` or `[download]` section of your `.skicka.config` file, you can specify a maximum number of bytes per second to transfer for uploads or downloads, respectively.

+If this line isn't present (or has a value of zero), then bandwidth won't be limited.

 ###Can an http proxy be used with skicka?